 Any negative vote must be accompanied by a technical comment.
 No comments are allowed with a positive vote.

 If the document is approved, it is published as an IEC International Standard.

 If the document is not approved, it is sent back to the TC/SC to be reconsidered.

-Following the approval of the FDIS (or CDV - if no technical changes were requested) the IEC International Standard is published by the IEC central office in Geneva, normally within 6 weeks after approval.
+Following the approval of the FDIS (or CDV - if no technical changes were requested) the IEC International Standard is published by the IEC Secretariat in Geneva, normally within 6 weeks after approval.

 Every IEC publication is reviewed at regular intervals to ensure that it remains relevant.
 These intervals are set by the TC/SC in line with stakeholder needs; some technologies move fast and others much slower.
 During the review, the maintenance team (MT) evaluates if the publication needs to be revised.
 In some cases, a publication needs to be retired and a new one prepared.

 See here an example of a stability date.